-But fear not, we’re here to help and we think you’ll find there’s some monetary support, aka Maternity Allowance (MA) from the Government, too.
-OK, you won’t be splurging in Whistles any time soon, but hopefully you won’t struggle as much as you thought you might.
-Here, we answer some frequently asked questions about your entitlement:
+But fear not, we’re here to help.
+There is some monetary support, aka Maternity Allowance (MA) from the Government.
+OK, you won’t be splurging in Whistles any time soon, but hopefully, you won’t struggle as much as you thought you might.
+Here, we answer some frequently asked questions about your entitlement.

 It’s basically a social security benefit that you’re entitled to from around the time your baby is due – the expected week of childbirth (EWC).
 Paid fortnightly, or every four weeks in arrears, you will receive this payment for up to 39 weeks, known as the Maternity Allowance Period.